RogerParkinson/madura-vaadin-support/madura-address-book/README.md

 Right click on any entry in the table to see options to add, delete and edit the entries.
 The popup form that edits uses Madura to validate as described above.

+You can change the language by selecting French in the login form and the captions etc will change accordingly.